aridkabir/ITCS-4122-Project-2/readme.md

 Here are some steps taken to make the data analysis reliable:

-1. **Remove missingness:** rows with missing Genre, Platform, Publisher, or Sales fields were removed to avoid misleading charts.
+1. **Remove missingness:** rows with missing Genre, Platform, Publisher, or Sales fields were removed to make cards and visuals cleaner.
 2. **Drop zero-sales entries:** games with 0 sales in all regions were removed.
 3. **Standardize categories:** ensured consistent formatting for platforms and publishers.